fbpx

 We try to work with the primary and secondary schools in educating the younger community as well as holding seminars and conferences open to the wider public.

-Together with the Geography Teachers’ Association of Victoria (GTAV), Wimmera CMA have developed a set of 5 lessons for Year 7 Geography teachers and students.
+Together with the Geography Teachers’ Association of Victoria (GTAV), Wimmera CMA have developed 3 Case Study Resources lesson plans for Year 7 Geography teachers and students.

 Water is not only vital for life, but also has economical, recreational, spiritual and aesthetic importance.
 As our climate continues to change, water availability is becoming less predictable and extreme weather events such as drought and floods continue to impact people and places.
 It is the role of Catchment Management Authorities (CMAs) to plan and coordinate the management of environmental values within their region.
 This includes protecting waterways, biodiversity and the land surrounding the catchments.